NEXT : DISCOVER ONE OF HISTORY'S MOST-CELEBRATED REAL-LIFE ROMANCES ...

 Hadrian, one of Rome's "five good emperors" searches for & eventually locates the love of his life ..
 Antinous, an elite Greek athlete, huntsman, & cavalry cadet.
 They become 'companions' under the ancient Greco-Roman mentoring tradition of an erastes (mentor) & his eromenos (student).

 During an imperial pleasure tour of Egypt Antinous is discovered dead in the River Nile.
 Hadrian is distraught.
 Is the death a drunken prank gone wrong, suicide, murder, or something far more sinister?
 Hadrian assigns historian playboy Suetonius Tranquillus to investigate.

 THE HADRIAN ENIGMA is the outlawed record of Caesar's investigation into one of history's most suspicious fatalities.
 It reveals more than Hadrian may want to know, or wants others to know.
 Set in a society increasingly reflecting facets of our own times, it portrays an era of torrid relationships, raging ambition, wealth inequalities, & uninhibited morals within a severely macho culture of honor, shame, pride & prejudice.

-Only purchased online (not in street stores), CLICK NOW ON A LINK BELOW to select best price & delivery options ...
+BUY ONLINE ONLY (not available in street stores).
+CLICK NOW ON A LINK BELOW to select or compare your preferred purchase & delivery options ...

 for Amazon's Kindle ebook or Kindle-For-PC's download :